nsward/ethereum-collateral-manager/Notes.md

 - Should `cap` serve as the max owed amt and the max total balance? or should these be different?

 - * Maybe we could implement some sort of overflow lockup preventer, where if interest + owed amount overflows, do something to mitigate the effect

+## Governance
+Token-lock-commit-reveal weighted voting (with the tokens being any token held by the contract).
+Can split things up so that managing contracts have about the same say as users

 ## Alternative Design Patterns
 - No keepers.
 Each contract decides for itself whether to leave it up to individual users to track their counterparty's collateralization or implements their own incentivization scheme for keepers.
 Some function notifies the contract of who liquidated the account (or contracts are required to implement a standard function we can call).
 Maybe we even transfer all the collateral to the contract and let them deal with the liquidation logic